Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Configuring firewall rules

-You should also configure a firewall to block any unwanted connections and keep your server secure.
-You can do this by either installing a software firewall on your cloud server or by using the Firewall service at your UpCloud Control Panel.
+You should also configure a firewall to block unwanted connections and keep your server secure.
+You can do this by installing a software firewall on your cloud server or using the Firewall service at your UpCloud Control Panel.

 sudo apt install ufw